07 Jul, 2023 If a solution for Māori wellbeing is needed it’s about values not the Treaty!

 #2.
 MARRIAGE – THE IDEA OF BINDING COMMITMENT

 From there I would begin to discuss the importance of family, while knowing that changes in values do take time.
-If we are actually going to help people, family dysfunction is at the root of the problem.
+If we are actually going to help people, family dysfunction is at the root of most social ills.

-Were my wider family to value our Irish and Swiss heritage – learning those languages might have some value, but would do nothing for the hurt in my heart from a challenged family environment.
-While our racial cultures have some value, family culture is the point here – and that’s not a racial thing.
-This is about values – and principles – which are TRUE, as evidenced by the way they ACTUALLY WORK in the REAL world when tried.
+Were my wider family to value our Irish and Swiss heritage – learning those languages might have some value, but would do nothing for the hurt in my heart from a challenged upbringing.

-An esteeming a culture of marriage (a truly committed relationship made before God) changes many things!
+I would suggest that an esteeming a culture of marriage (a truly committed relationship made before God) changes things!

 • Strong homes are where the nieces and nephews go when there are troubles in their homes – and where the children and grandchildren find safety and security.